-I am delighted to announce that I have been appointed to the Visiting Assistant Professor of Music Technology position in the Contemporary Music program at the Eugene Lang College of Liberal Arts at The New School during the Fall 2017 to Spring 2018 academic year.
+I am delighted to announce that I have been appointed to the Assistant Professor of Contemporary Music, Music Technology position in the Contemporary Music program at the Eugene Lang College of Liberal Arts at The New School during the Fall 2017 to Spring 2018 academic year.
 My involvement with the students and faculty has been exceptionally positive, and I am looking forward to continuing my work there as a member of the faculty.

 On May 4th, I presented a research paper entitled “Voicing Artis, Pianolizing Gershwin: Piano Rolls in the Post-Digital and Post-Industrial Era” in the panel entitled “Player-Pianos and Piano Rolls: Arrangements, Engagements, and Re-engagements” at the Ghosts in the Machine: Technology, History, and Aesthetics of the Player-Piano Conference.
 The conference was sponsored by the Westfield Center for Historical Keyboard Studies and took place at Cornell University.
 The following is the abstract for the paper: Voicing Artis, Pianolizing Gershwin: Piano Rolls in the Post-Digital and Post-Industrial Era Artis Wodehouse’s “Gershwin Plays Gershwin”…read more